avazqueznj/InspectionBrickWeb1/replit.md

 - **Security:** Double-check ensures only sessions with `companyId === null` (not undefined) can access admin endpoints
 - **Danger Zone UI:** AlertDialog confirmation with detailed warnings about data loss
 - **Development Tool:** Admin reseed button should be removed before production deployment
+- **Device Config Preview:** Admin page includes preview tool to test device config endpoint with real device tokens; dialog prompts for company selection and device token, then opens BRICKCONFIG EDI in new tab (useful for debugging device data issues)

 **Key Features:**
 - **Multi-Asset Inspection Support:** Full support for inspections involving multiple assets, with `assetId` in defects and an `inspection_assets` junction table.